Stoeoef/spade/Architecture.md

 `DCEL` (in `dcel.rs`) implements the underlying doubly connected edge list and all of its major accessor methods (e.g., for accessing vertices, edges and faces).
 `dcel_operations.rs` implements several common operations on a DCEL, e.g. flipping an edge.

 `DCEL`, and `dcel_operations` should, in contrast to `Triangulation`, not require a `V: HasPosition` bound anywhere.
-In other words: DCEL's only care about the *topology* of their elements, not about their actual position.
+In other words: DCELs only care about the *topology* of their elements, not about their actual position.
 The position is only required once the Delaunay property is evaluated (as part of `TriangulationExt`)

 # Module dependency graph